AI chatbot

 Pinecone's chunking strategy guide goes into the technical depth on this if you want it.
 For most hosted chatbot platforms, you can't control chunk size directly.
 But you can restructure your source content to work better with whatever chunking the platform uses.

 The practical fix: rewrite the relevant section so the key fact is self-contained in one paragraph.
 One question, one answer, one paragraph.
 Don't rely on context from adjacent paragraphs.
-If "Business plan includes white-labeling" is important, make a sentence that says exactly that, not one that assumes the reader remembers the previous sentence.
+If "Builder plan includes white-labeling" is important, make a sentence that says exactly that, not one that assumes the reader remembers the previous sentence.

 For pages where multiple features are listed, use a table or a clear heading-per-feature structure.
 Chunked content that has strong headings retrieves better because the heading usually stays attached to the section it belongs to.